vitaly-t/pg-promise/README.md

 The same goes for all types of query methods as well as method `as.format(query, values)`, where `values` now can also be an object whose properties can be referred to by name from within the query.

-Since all variables in this case are property names of the object-parameter, standard javascript variable naming convention applies here:

-* a valid variable starts with a letter, underscore or `$` symbol, followed by any combination of letters, digits, underscores and `$`;
+A valid property name consists of any combination of letters, digits, underscores or `$`, and they are case-sensitive.
-* leading and trailing white spaces surrounding variables are ignored;
+Leading and trailing spaces around property names are ignored.
-* variable names are case-sensitive.

 It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all.